 Since ‘Walking the Amazon’, Ed has taken part in many adventure television series around the world for networks in the UK and USA.
 They include:

-Naked and Marooned with Ed Stafford:
+- Naked and Marooned with Ed Stafford

 Ed Stafford – Keynote Speaker:

-He takes the audience with him back to the jungle via his presentation and helps to inspire them to see the life ahead as an adventure ready to begin.
+He takes the audience with him back to the wilderness via his presentation and helps to inspire them to see the life ahead as an adventure-ready to begin.

 - Coping with uncertainty